Miss Birmingham contestant raises money and awareness about teenage suicide

 “I chose this charity as it is close to my heart after losing a friend to suicide just last year in sixth form.

-“I want to succeed in this completion and raise awareness for young suicide in memory of him.
+“I want to succeed in this competition and raise awareness for young suicide in memory of him.

 “In relation to young suicide, I am wanting to raise awareness for the solemnity of Mental Health and the negative impact it has on teenagers such as myself as I too struggle with this.”